florinhasna/KnowingYou-Chrome-Extension/README.md

    THE EXTENSION DOES NOT COLLECT ANY PERSONAL DATA.

-The idea behind testing is that users will choose recommendations regardless the recommender.
-The aim is to compare the KnowingYou recommender against YouTube recommender.
-Please choose only the video you are interested in watching.
+The idea behind testing is that users will choose recommendations regardless of the recommender.
+The aim is to compare the KnowingYou recommender against the YouTube recommender.
+Please select only the videos you are interested in watching — the more videos you watch, the better the results.

-If you constantly seeing error messages in the container when recommendations are retrieved, it means that the agent is timing out, therefore, in the immediate period of time you will not receive recommendations.
+If you are constantly seeing error messages in the container when retrieving recommendations, it means that the agent is timing out.
+As a result, you will not receive recommendations for a period of time.